delendum-xyz/delendum.xyz/fellow.markdown

 **Development**: working with the pioneers and builders in this field to create new products and systems, with support from our team members regarding evaluation and implementation

+### Logistics
+The deadline for 2023 Jan - Feb fellowship application is 2022 Dec 8.
+We will evaluate applications on a rolling basis.
+Typically, we will get back to you within a week.
+Since we have very limited capacity, the early applicants in that month generally get a better chance.

+The fellowship program is remote friendly, but we do prefer working together in our office in San Francisco.
+If you have any questions regarding the program itself, please do not hesitate to contact us at research@delendum.xyz.
+For donations and sponsorship related matters, please contact us at hello@delendum.xyz.

 ## Research Fellowship

 If you are interested in applying to the research fellowship, please fill out [the form here](/fellowship/research).
 We will evaluate applications on a rolling basis.